-This beautifully crafted natural beechwood balance board is a perfect toy for the development of various gross motor skills, mainly the sense of balance.
+This beautifully crafted natural birch hardwood balance board is a perfect toy for the development of various gross motor skills, mainly the sense of balance.

 It has numerous applications your little one can discover.
 The only limit is their imagination.

-A set of 12 colorful heavy-duty rubber stepping stones with a slip-resistant bottom that can be used on any surface.
+A set of 6 colorful wooden stepping stones with a slip-resistant bottom that can be used on various indoor surfaces.